gabor-boros/questdb-stock-market-dashboard/README.md

     figure = graph_objects.Figure(data=data, layout=layout)
     return figure

 # [...]
 ```

-The other callback is very similar to the previous one, it will be responsible for updating the percentage change representation of the stocks or a given stock.
+The other callback is very similar to the previous one; it will be responsible
+for updating the percentage change representation of the stocks or a given
+stock.

 ```python
 # [...]